adonozo/diabetes-assistant-skill/alexa-model.md

 Queries active `care plans` and creates reminders for `medication requests` and `service requests`.

-### What was my blood glucose level on {date}?

-Queries `observations` on a given date

 ---

-#### {date} restrictions
+#### Date restrictions

-Giving dates cause awkward interactions as they can be expressed in multiple ways, but exact dates would rarely be used by patients.
-Therefore, dates are restricted to `yesterday`, `today`, and `tomorrow`.
-This way, patients have clear expectations about possible dates.
+Dates cause awkward interactions as they can be expressed in multiple ways.
+Moreover, patients wouldn't ask for medications for past dates, like the week before.
+Therefore, the skill only queries dates from the current day.
+By taking the complexities of dates out, patients have clear expectations about the responses.

 ---

-The following are prompted when some set up is needed
+The following is prompted when some set up is needed

 #### [1] Set up: resource (medication/service request) start date/time